 Does your doctor know about your Urgent Care visit?

-If you go to one of Cape Cod Healthcare’s Urgent Care centers in Sandwich, Falmouth, Hyannis or Harwich, your primary care doctor will receive an update about it – maybe before you even get back home.
+If you go to one of Cape Cod Healthcare’s Urgent Care centers in Sandwich, Hyannis, Falmouth, Osterville or Harwich, your primary care doctor will receive an update about it – maybe before you even get back home.

-“It’s a very neat process in terms of how we coordinate with the urgent care and the ER, said Kumara Sidhartha MD, MPH, a specialist in internal medicine and medical director at Emerald Physicians in Cotuit, as well as chair of Emerald’s Wellness Advisory Board.
+“It’s a very neat process in terms of how we coordinate with the urgent care and the ER, said Kumara Sidhartha MD, MPH, a specialist in internal medicine and Medical Director of the Cape Cod Healthcare ACO.
 “The primary care team is the main hub, so to speak, but all the care teams are on the same page.
 The different entities – primary care, the urgent care and the ER – work together to help the patient be cared for during their journey, after an acute episode of illness.”

 Primary care providers receive information on their patients who have been to the urgent care centers “almost in real time,” according to Dr. Sidhartha.